johngavel/Terminal/README.md

 * addStandardTerminalCommands()
 Help - This can be accessed by typing "help" or "?" at the command line.
 This will print out to the user a formated listing of all commands available.
 These commands will described when you added them to the TerminalCommand class.
 History - This can be accessed by typing "history" at the command line.
 This will print out to the user the last ten commands entered on this terminal.
+Clear Screen - This can be accessed by typing "clear" at the command line.
+This will print out escape commands that will clear the terminal screen.
+Reset Terminal - This can be accessed by typing "reset" at the command line.
+This will clear the screen and delete the command history.

 ## Writing your own Commands
 I have provided in the examples some basic commands.